-Jim Alexander, a labor and employment lawyer with Bradley Arant Rose & White LLP, says the cases emerged in the mid-1990s in California, which he says has a more restrictive, employee-friendly atmosphere, “so a lot of the big retailers and companies in the fast-food industry have been sued and have revised their practices,” he says.
+Jim Alexander, a labor and employment lawyer with Bradley Arant Rose & White LLP, says the cases emerged in the mid-1990s in California.
+According to Jim, California has a more restrictive, employee-friendly atmosphere, “so a lot of the big retailers and companies in the fast-food industry have been sued and have revised their practices,” he says.

 Since then, he says, the cases have become steadily more prevalent and in recent years plaintiffs have had “a lot of success,” with awards in the millions of dollars.

 Both the number of lawsuits and size of settlements have been rising at a rate that should alarm employers, according to the April 2006 Fair Labor Standards Act Employee Exemptions Handbook.